Lowe's Companies, Inc. to Host - GuruFocus.com

 Where:

-Visit the Quarterly Earnings section of the Lowe's Investor Relations website, ir.lowes.com.
+New York, NY or webcast on Events and Presentations section of the Lowe's Investor Relations website

 How:

-Listen live online and view the supplemental materials by following the directions above

-A webcast replay of the call can be accessed from noon EST on Nov.
-16, 2022 through Nov.
-15, 2023 by visiting Events & Presentations on our Investor Relations website and clicking on Q3 2022 Lowe's Companies, Inc. Earnings Conference Call.
+A webcast replay of the call can be accessed from noon EST on Dec.
+8, 2022 through Dec.
+7, 2023 by visiting Events & Presentations on our Investor Relations website and clicking on 2022 Lowe's Analyst and Investor Conference.

 Lowe's Companies, Inc. (NYSE: LOW) is a FORTUNE® 50 home improvement company serving approximately 19 million customer transactions a week in the United States and Canada.
 With fiscal year 2021 sales of over $96 billion, Lowe's and its related businesses operate or service nearly 2,200 home improvement and hardware stores and employ over 300,000 associates.
 Based in Mooresville, N.C., Lowe's supports the communities it serves through programs focused on creating safe, affordable housing and helping to develop the next generation of skilled trade experts.
 For more information, visit Lowes.com.